 Shellabration was the brain-child of Greenport resident, John Kramer who floated the idea by friends and potential participants during a quiet winter.
-In his first year, he sold out his wristbands as participants came in from all parts of Long Island, New York City and Connecticut to participate.
+In his first year, the wristbands sold out as participants came in from all parts of Long Island, New York City and Connecticut to participate.
 The SPAT program, which Shellabration supports, was founded by another pioneer, Kim Tetrault at Cornell Cooperative Extension Marine Program.

-In 1998, Kim Tetrault, who holds an undergraduate degree in Field Biology from Connecticut College and a Master’s Degree in Shellfish Aquaculture from University of Rhode Island, made his was to New York.
-After completing his master’s work, he was offered a full-time position to run the Cornell shellfish hatchery with an emphasis in culturing scallops in the wake of the brown tide.
-While attending a conference he was inspired by a presentation that changed his life and upon his return, he wrote a business plan for a community training and gardening program that would expand the community effort beyond that of the confines of the hatchery, into the public waters of the East End of Long Island.
-He founded SPAT in 2000, as a sanctuary for shellfish to hatch their young until they could reach an adult size and release their spawn into local creeks and bays and promote wild settlement.
+In 1998, Kim Tetrault, who holds an undergraduate degree in Field Biology from Connecticut College and a Master’s Degree in Shellfish Aquaculture from University of Rhode Island, made his way to New York.
+After completing his master’s program, he was offered a full-time position to run the Cornell shellfish hatchery with an emphasis in culturing scallops in the wake of the brown tide.
+While attending a conference he was inspired by a presentation that changed his life and upon his return, he wrote a business plan for a community training and gardening program.
+This was the precursor of SPAT. that would expand a community effort beyond that of the confines of the hatchery and into the public waters of the East End of Long Island.
+He founded SPAT in 2000, as a sanctuary for shellfish to hatch their young until they could reach an adult size and release their spawn into local creeks and bays, and to promote wild settlement.

-The founding of Greenport Shellabration and SPAT are inspiring as they were both community, grassroots movement projects that became larger initiatives with national recognition.
-The festival is being managed for the second year by Kim Barbour, head of outreach programs at Cornell Marine Program.
+The founding of Greenport Shellabration and SPAT continue to inspire as both were community, grassroots projects that became larger initiatives with national recognition.
+The festival is being managed for the eighth year by Kim Barbour, head of outreach programs at the Cornell Marine Program.

-SeasonedFork’s Interview with Kim Barbour about this year’s Greenport Shellabration
+SeasonedFork’s Interview with Kim Barbour about Greenport Shellabration

-How does it feel to carry this torch forward and run this fundraiser and celebration in our village?
+How does it feel to move forward with another year of this fundraiser and celebration in our village?